 16. Used goods

 It can work to your advantage if you happen to be a habitual shopper.
 Just make sure that you turn to the right places (yard sales, thrift stores) and buy the stuff cheap (used/old items).

-Online marketplaces like eBay is always an excellent choice to trade or resell your cheaply acquired stuff with a profit.
+Online marketplaces like eBay are always an excellent choice to trade or resell your cheaply acquired stuff with a profit.

 Overhead is low (online marketplace is virtually free and a table at the flea-market costs $25 – $60).

 Don’t let the spare room stay vacant for long!
-If there is a room to spare, renting it out could get you some much-needed cash, or help you on your mortgage.
+If there is a room to spare, renting it out could get you some much-needed cash, or help you pay your mortgage.